 Henry Ford Medical Group

 The faculty at Henry Ford are members of one of the nation’s largest, best organized, and most respected medical groups, the Henry Ford Medical Group.
-Our staff consists of more than 1,200 physicians and researchers in more than 40 specialties who have trained at the best academic institutions in the world.
-Our self-governed, employed physician practice program has been copied by many others because of our continuing success.
+Our staff consists of more than 1,500 physicians and researchers in more than 40 specialties who have trained at the best academic institutions in the world.
+Our self-governed, employed physician practice program has been praised because of our continuing success.
 The brightest minds in medicine are attracted to become part of the Henry Ford Medical Group because our organization provides physicians the independence to pursue advanced clinical care while undertaking research as well as academic educational initiatives.

 - There are no private patients at Henry Ford Hospital - all patients are served by the Henry Ford Medial Group

 - Physicians are dedicated to evidence-based medicine

-- We are a national leader in health care and education – faculty have recently been presidents of the ACC, ABIM, ACGME, and AMA.
+- We are a national leader in health care and education – faculty have recently been presidents of major professional societies.

-- Our faculty currently include the national ACC Chair of the Board of Governors and recently held the Presidency of the Michigan Chapter of the American College of Cardiology in 2016-2019 (Dr. Akshay Khandelwal) and 2022-2025 (Dr. Karthik Ananthasubramaniam).
+- Our faculty include the recent national ACC Chair of the Board of Governors and President of the Michigan Chapter of the American College of Cardiology in 2016-2019 (Dr. Akshay Khandelwal) and 2022-2025 (Dr. Karthik Ananthasubramaniam).
 Dr. Ananthasubramaniam will become president of the American Society of Nuclear Cardiology in 2026.

 - 40% of all physicians in Michigan received training at Henry Ford Hospital at some point in their career, and our post-graduate medical education enterprise is among the largest in the country.

 Henry Ford Heart and Vascular Institute

 The Heart and Vascular Institute is a leader and innovator in comprehensive cardiac care, research and education.
-Our volumes are among the highest in the Midwest, giving us the experience to set protocols that become national standards.
 Our services include world-class heart failure, transplant, structural heart disease, advanced imaging, electrophysiology, interventional, cardiac and vascular surgery, and preventive cardiology programs.
 Other highlights of the training experience include:

 Clinical cardiology training

-- Inpatient service includes a superb 32-bed Cardiovascular Intensive Care Unit and a large cardiology inpatient service with 65 telemetry beds
+- Inpatient service includes a superb 32-bed Cardiovascular Intensive Care Unit and a dedicated cardiology inpatient service with 65 telemetry beds

-- Large cardiology consult service provides care for hospital medical and surgical services as well as the Henry Ford Emergency Department
+- Fellow and NP-led cardiology consult service provides care for hospital medical and surgical services as well as the Henry Ford Emergency Department